Seville: Gastronomy, Monuments, Culture

 Semana Santa (Holy Week): Known for its solemn processions, this event is deeply rooted in tradition and faith.

-Feria de Abril (April Fair): A week-long celebration of Andalusian music, dance and culture, with horse parades, flamenco and casetas (private tents).
+Feria de Abril (April Fair): A week-long celebration of Andalusian music, dance, and culture, featuring horse parades, flamenco, and casetas (private tents).

-The surrounding areas of Seville offer additional attractions for adventurous travelers:
+The area around Seville offers additional attractions for adventurous travelers:

-Itálica: An ancient Roman town with well-preserved mosaics and an amphitheater.
+Italica: An ancient Roman city with well-preserved mosaics and an amphitheater.

-Whether you're drawn to its historic sites, flamenco shows or culinary delights, Seville promises an unforgettable experience.
+Whether you're drawn to its historical sites, flamenco shows, or culinary delights, Seville promises an unforgettable experience.
 Its proximity to Marbella and Estepona makes it a convenient getaway for those living on the Costa del Sol who want to delve deeper into Andalusian culture.

-Ready to explore the cultural riches of Seville?
-Whether it's a day trip or a weekend trip, this city offers something for everyone.
+Ready to explore the cultural treasures of Seville?
+Whether it's a day trip or a weekend getaway, this city offers something for everyone.
 Contact us for travel tips or recommendations to make your visit simple and memorable.

 For French & Spanish, contact Sophie